 An existing temperature listing decision for the Redwood Creek Hydrologic Unit is also being updated.
 Four of its tributaries are now meeting standards for temperature.
 As a result, the listing decision for the Redwood Creek watershed is being updated to reflect that the four tributaries are no longer impaired for temperature.
 These four tributaries are Little Lost Man Creek, Lost Man Creek, Prairie Creek, and Tom McDonald Creek (in 2012 the listing decision was similarly updated for Larry Dam Creek).

-Table 8 through Table 14below summarize the new proposed 303(d) listing and delisting recommendations for the North Coast Region for the 2018 listing cycle.
+Tables 3-4 through Table 3-10 below summarize the new proposed 303(d) listing and delisting recommendations for the North Coast Region for the 2018 listing cycle.

-Table 83: Elk River Watershed Delisting
+Table 3-4: Elk River Watershed Delisting